+Bryony is our receptionist and bookshop manager.
+You can also ask her information about the courses and the school.
 She is also our Designated Safeguarding Person and Under 18s Officer.
-If you are under 18, you can always talk to Christine if you have any questions or problems.
+If you are under 18, you can always talk to her if you have any questions or problems.